Zia Yusuf returns to Reform UK just 48 hours after quitting as chairman

 He said that “if there were a vote and I was in parliament, I would probably vote to ban it actually” but that “philosophically I am always a bit uneasy about banning things which, for example, would be unconstitutional in the United States, which such a ban no doubt would be”.

-It follows the suspension of MP Rupert Lowe from the party following complaints about his conduct, which he denied, and suggested the leader had a tendency to row with colleagues he felt threatened by.
+It follows the suspension of MP Rupert Lowe from the party following complaints about his conduct, which he denied, and suggested the leader had a tendency to row with colleagues he felt threatened his position.

 Labour branded Mr Yusuf’s return a “humiliating hokey-cokey” and said working people could not afford “the risk of economic chaos with Reform UK”.